digitalnsw/endoflife/first-steps/index.md

 * Transport of the body to a funeral home or house
 * Storing the body before the funeral
 * Preparing the body for cremation or burial

 <!-- If you don't have a funeral director...
 I am uncertain that this is necessary in this content.
 Obviously there is some necessity to do this in the long term, but as such a small segment I don't think it's high-value -->

 ## Care for the body at home
-You can keep the body for up to 5 days
+You can keep the body for up to 5 days in your home.

 If you want to keep the body in your home before the funeral, you will need to organise: